c0dycode/BL2ModStuff/Hexediting/Readme.md

  Replace the ***05*** with the value you want to increase the backpack-storage with (in HEX).

+The value you use instead of the ***05*** is added to that base-value in the game.
+So with all upgrades you have 39 slots.
+If you then use the ***05*** you'll now have 44 slots.

+Should you encounter the bug where you can't scroll anymore, I could fix it by either reopening the inventory or tabbing out and back into the game.

  Note: I've had one crash when exiting to the menu.
 The game saved anyway, I bought more items afterwards, saved again with 43 items and it worked.
 No crashes after that.
 Could have had a different cause, but as a little sidenote :P